Leith Hill from Holmwood Station - 14th March 2026

 We passed the 'highest cricket pitch in Surrey' before heading onto the National Trust's Heathland Trail for part of the route.

 The day seemed to be dominated by trees.
 Fairytale trees with big, gnarly, moss-covered trunks, like dragon-feet, or muscular limbs that might belong to Tolkein's benevolent Ents.
-Roots that might have been found at the foot of the magic faraway tree, or boughs like intertwined bodies.

 In glorious sunshine of early spring, before their foliage is back to full growth, and above a carpet of mulching leaves, the trees were stunning.
+It was also a walk where the scenery and terrain continually changed, leading SLL to remark, 'I remember this bit!' at frequent intervals.

 Comments